 We aren't here to hide behind emails, screen names, and avatars.
 We are real people who are working to make your lives better.
 We strongly encourage you to know who we are, what we do, and how you can reach us.
 Introducing the Developer Relations team...

-Currently the Developer Relations Manager at FireEye, Jordan and his team act as a bridge between FireEye and third-party developers, creating an experience that is not only enjoyable but also decreases the developers time-to-value.
+Currently the Developer Relations Manager at FireEye, Chris and his team act as a bridge between FireEye and third-party developers, creating an experience that is not only enjoyable but also decreases the developers time-to-value.
 This is done by way of conferences, meetups, workshops, code, documentation, and anything else FireEye’s external Developers need to be successful.
 A program driven by empathy, Developer Relations at FireEye exists internally to be the voice of the external developer and exists externally to provide resources, awareness, and inspiration to our external developers.
-Jordan joined FireEye in 2019 as part of their Technical Partnerships Program.
-It was in this role that Jordan quickly saw a need for better developer enablement and thus Developer Relations, also known as DevRel, was born at FireEye.
-Jordan earned a B.S. in Computer Science from the University of Findlay and currently resides in Cleveland, Ohio.
-If you want to contact Jordan, feel free to do so by email, Twitter, or by PM'ing him here in the FireEye Developer Community.
+Chris joined FireEye in 2018 to lead FireEye’s Technical Partnerships Program.
+It was in this role that Chris quickly saw a need for better developer enablement with partners and end customers, helping to drive the creation of Developer Relations, also known as DevRel, at FireEye.
+Chris earned a B.S. in Information Sciences at Technology from Penn State and an MBA and M.S. in MIS from the University of Pittsburgh and currently resides in Connecticut.
+If you want to contact Chris, feel free to do so by PM'ing him here in the FireEye Developer Community.

 Colin previously worked for the Ford Motor Company IT organization as a cloud API architect.
 Colin joined FireEye in October of 2019, starting as FireEye's first developer advocate.
 As a Developer Advocate at FireEye, Colin engages with the external development community to drive awareness of FireEye's key security products by creating tools, documentation, and experiences that empowers developers to innovate quickly.
 Internally, Colin is the voice of the FireEye developer community, advocating for their needs and communicating their pain-points (As well as their wins!) to the product teams so that FireEye can better enable external developers.
 Colin earned his B.S. in Computer Science at The University of Findlay.
 He currently resides in Avon, Ohio.
 If you want to contact Colin, feel free to do so by email or by PM'ing him here in the FireEye Developer Community.